namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 8/14/24
+- Will continue back on 2744
+- Have a good bit I want to test and then will move on to investigating the range key change for data library

 ### 8/13/24
+- Continued working on 2744
-- I have the build errors resolved but actually have to start looking into the code
+- Got through the build errors and the controls hash key suggestion from Patrick
-- Will be creating a draft PR to start asking questions for you all
+- Found an issue with vm-library on GETS and worked with John

 ### 8/12/24
 - Completed the KnowBe4 training